RednibCoding/NConio/README.md

 ## Color Definitions

-NConio provides a set of predefined color constants from `NCONIO_BLACK` to `NCONIO_WHITE` to match the classic `conio.h` style.
+nconio provides a set of predefined color constants from `NCONIO_BLACK` to `NCONIO_WHITE` to match the classic `conio.h` style.

 ```c